When you’re first starting out surfing it can feel like all the surfers around you are speaking a different language, floaters, reverses, sushi rolls…

 The roundhouse cutback is a more advanced version of the cutback that requires the surfer to carve through a figure of 8 on the face of the wave.
 This one’s better with an example, rather than me trying to explain check out the video below which details how to perform a roundhouse cutback.

-Frontside and backside snaps are an essential weapon in any surfer’s arsenal.
+Frontside and backside snaps are essential weapons in any surfer’s arsenal.
 A snap is always started with a deep bottom turn aimed at the most vertical part of the wave.
 As you reach the lip you need to start rotating your hips back towards the trough of the wave.

 When you start rotating your hips will affect how critical the snap is.
 Rotate early and you’ll rotate below the lip and carve through the snap, wait a little longer and you’ll be rotating as your fins pop out the back of the wave.